-(f) The Connection Applicant may terminate negotiations with the Transmission Network Service Provider at any time during the connection process provided under rules 5.3 and 5.3A with at least three business days' prior written notice.

-- (g) A Transmission Network Service Provider may terminate negotiations with the Connection Applicant with at least three business days' prior written notice if: - (1) the Connection Applicant becomes insolvent or an equivalent event occurs; - (2) the Connection Applicant has, in the Transmission Network Service Provider's reasonable opinion, provided false or misleading information; - (3) the Transmission Network Service Provider has reasonable grounds to believe that the Connection Applicant is not negotiating in good faith; or - (4) the Transmission Network Service Provider has formed the reasonable opinion that the Connection Applicant does not intend to obtain the service contestable IUSA components has the meaning given to it in clause 5.2A.5(c).
+- (f) The Connection Applicant may terminate negotiations with the Transmission Network Service Provider at any time during the connection process provided under rules 5.3 and 5.3A with at least three business days' prior written notice. - (g) A Transmission Network Service Provider may terminate negotiations with the Connection Applicant with at least three business days' prior written notice if: - (1) the Connection Applicant becomes insolvent or an equivalent event occurs; - (2) the Connection Applicant has, in the Transmission Network Service Provider's reasonable opinion, provided false or misleading information; - (3) the Transmission Network Service Provider has reasonable grounds to believe that the Connection Applicant is not negotiating in good faith; or - (4) the Transmission Network Service Provider has formed the reasonable opinion that the Connection Applicant does not intend to obtain the service.